Stephan Pyles: Career

-Pyles owned and operated the Dallas restaurants Routh Street Cafe and Baby Routh from 1983 to 1993.
-He owned and operated Goodfellow’s and Tejas restaurants in Minneapolis from 1987 to 1993.
-In 1994, Pyles opened Star Canyon, and the James Beard Foundation recognized it as a notable new restaurant in America, and it was reviewed in Bon Appétit, Esquire Magazine, Town and Country, and Playboy.
-In September 1998, Food & Wine listed Star Canyon as the “quintessential Dallas restaurant."
+From 1983 to 1993, Pyles owned and operated the Dallas restaurants Routh Street Cafe and Baby Routh.
+Between 1987 and 1993, he also operated Goodfellow’s and Tejas in Minneapolis.
+In 1994, he opened Star Canyon in Dallas.
+The James Beard Foundation recognized Star Canyon as a notable new restaurant, and it was reviewed in Bon Appétit, Esquire Magazine, Town and Country, and Playboy.
+In 1998, Food & Wine described Star Canyon as a "quintessential Dallas restaurant."

-In 1997, Pyles opened AquaKnox, a global seafood restaurant.
-In 1998, Pyles sold Star Canyon and AquaKnox to Carlson Restaurants Worldwide and, during the next two years, opened new versions of Star Canyon in Las Vegas at The Venetian and at the Stephen F. Austin Hotel in Austin.
-In Dallas, he opened FishBowl, an Asian-themed restaurant, and a casual Mexican restaurant called Taqueria Cañonita, which was later replicated in several cities around the U.S. He has appeared internationally as a guest chef.
-He was among five chefs invited to prepare dinner for Jimmy Carter’s 70th birthday.
-Pyles has also cooked for Soviet leader Mikhail Gorbachev, six American presidents, seven American first ladies, and Queen Elizabeth II.
-In addition to his first cookbook, The New Texas Cuisine, Pyles co-authored Tamales and wrote New Tastes from Texas and Southwestern Vegetarian.
-He also worked full-time on the PBS TV show New Tastes from Texas.
-Pyles was a cuisine consultant for several hotel and resort companies and for American Airlines.
+In 1997, Pyles opened AquaKnox, a seafood restaurant.
+The following year, he sold Star Canyon and AquaKnox to Carlson Restaurants Worldwide.
+He subsequently opened new versions of Star Canyon in Las Vegas and Austin, as well as Fishbowl in Dallas and Taqueria Cañonita, which expanded to several U.S. cities.
+Pyles has participated in guest chef events internationally and was among five chefs who prepared dinner for Jimmy Carter's 70th birthday.
+He has also cooked for Mikhail Gorbachev, multiple U.S. presidents and first ladies, and Queen Elizabeth II.

+In addition to The New Texas Cuisine, Pyles co-authored Tamales and wrote New Tastes from Texas and Southwestern Vegetarian.
+He hosted the Emmy Award-winning PBS series New Tastes From Texas With Chef Stephan Pyles, which aired between 1998 and 1999 and featured guest chefs including Diana Kennedy, Rick Bayless, Patricia Quintana, Zarela Martinez, Americo Circuit, and David Garrido.
-In 2001, Pyles took a five-year hiatus from the restaurant world to travel, educate, teach, and write.
-In 2006, Pyles opened a restaurant named after himself in the Dallas Arts District.

-On 22 November 2009, Pyles opened “Samar by Stephan Pyles” in the Arts District.
-“Samar” combines Spanish, Eastern Mediterranean, and Indian cuisines.
+Between 2001 and 2006, Pyles took a hiatus from restaurant ownership to travel, teach, and write.
+In 2006, he opened Stephan Pyles in the Dallas Arts District.
+In 2009, he opened Samar by Stephan Pyles, which combined Spanish, Eastern Mediterranean, and Indian cuisines.

+He received the Outstanding Restaurateur of the Year award from both the Minnesota and Texas Restaurant Associations.

+Philanthropy and consulting

 Pyles is a founding board member of Share Our Strength, a national hunger relief organization.
-In 1998, Share Our Strength presented Pyles with the Humanitarian of the Year Award.
-Pyles founded Dallas’ Taste of the Nation event for the organization in 1988, raising over $1,500,000 for local ministries and food pantries.
+In 1998, the group presented him with its Humanitarian of the Year Award.
+He founded Dallas’ Taste of the Nation event in 1988, which raised more than $1.5 million for local ministries and food pantries.
 He also serves as a life board member of the North Texas Food Bank (NTFB).
-In 1986, Pyles co-founded NTFB’s perishable food program, The Hunger Link, which connects Dallas restaurants and hotels with shelters and meal programs.
-In addition to his restaurant work and charity work, Pyles serves as a cuisine consultant to Gaylord Texan Resort & Convention Center in Grapevine, Texas, where he developed the restaurant’s menu and continues to provide culinary direction.
-He has returned to work as a cuisine consultant for American Airlines and a chief chef consultant for Dallas-based Art Institutes International.
+In 1986, he co-founded NTFB’s perishable food program, The Hunger Link, which connects Dallas restaurants and hotels with shelters and meal programs.

-Since 2019, he has served as chief culinary advisor for Ventana by Buckner, a senior living community in Dallas, Texas.
-In January 2020, Pyles transitioned from restaurant ownership and operations to consulting, license agreements, and organizing culinary tours around the world.
+Pyles has consulted for the Gaylord Texan Resort & Convention Center in Grapevine, Texas, American Airlines, and the Art Institutes International in Dallas.
+Since 2019, he has been chief culinary advisor for Ventana by Buckner, a senior living community in Dallas.
+In 2020, he shifted from restaurant ownership to consulting, licensing, and organizing culinary tours.